Florida Expungements and Sealings

 Q1.
 How do I qualify to SEAL my criminal record in Florida?

 A1.
-First, you must qualify.
-Arrests for specified offenses resulting in a finding of guilt by the trial court may be sealable under Florida Law.
+First, you should know if you qualify before paying a lawyer.
+Arrests for specified offenses resulting in a finding of guilt by the court may be sealable under Florida Law.
 The court must have withheld the adjudication of guilt and the offense cannot be an enumerated offense prohibited by statute.
-So long as you have never been adjudicated guilty (convicted) of any other crime you will probably qualify to have your criminal arrest record sealed.
+Those conditions and the requirement that you have never been adjudicated guilty (convicted) of any other crime will qualify you to have your criminal arrest record sealed.

 Q2.
 How do I qualify to expunge a Florida criminal record?